Xayia/AH-ForgeFilter/README.md

-# ForgeFilter - Auction House Filter for Titanforged Items
+# ForgeFilter - Auction House Filter for Forged Items

 A lightweight addon that helps you quickly find and filter Titanforged, Warforged, and other special items in the Auction House for World of Warcraft 3.3.5a.